Fluci/croc/coding_guidelines.md

 - Make sure to return const references (to members) from constant methods. `const X& f() const;` (not `X& f() const;`), the compiler might not always catch this. [isocpp FAQ](https://isocpp.org/wiki/faq/const-correctness#return-const-ref-from-const-memfn)
 - Distinguish logical and physical state, first design the logical state. [isocpp FAQ](https://isocpp.org/wiki/faq/const-correctness#logical-vs-physical-state)
 - Use `const` depending on the object's logical state. [isocpp](https://isocpp.org/wiki/faq/const-correctness#logical-vs-physical-const)
-- "A reference is the object.
+- <cite>A reference is the object.
 It is not a pointer to the object, nor a copy of the object.
-It is the object." [isocpp FAQ](https://isocpp.org/wiki/faq/references#overview-refs)
+It is the object.</cite> [isocpp FAQ](https://isocpp.org/wiki/faq/references#overview-refs)
 - `new` can throw exceptions. [cplusplus](http://www.cplusplus.com/reference/new/operator%20new/)
 - use `unique_ptr` instead of raw pointers
 - Members and base classes of a `struct` are `public` by default, for `class` they default to `private`. [isocpp FAQ](https://isocpp.org/wiki/faq/classes-and-objects#struct-vs-class)